-(j) A surety bond must be replaced by the self-insured employer with an acceptable type of security deposit within 30 days after notice from the department that the Surety has been placed in conservatorship, is seized, or declares insolvency, or the current credit rating is below the ratings required in subsection (i).
+(cj) TheA surety bond must be replaced by the self-insured employer with an acceptable type of security deposit within 30 days after notice from the department that the Surety has been placed in conservatorship, is seized, or declares insolvency, or the has a current credit rating is below the ratings required in subsection (i).subsection (a)(B).

-(5) Government securities, certificates of deposit, or time deposit accounts
+(5) Government securities, certificates of deposit, or time deposit accounts.